NickCody/exiforg/README.md

     /Volumes/CAVE3/AVCHD/00001.MTS
     /Volumes/CAVE3/AVCHD/00002.MTS

-exiforg does'nt overwrite files during the move.
+exiforg doesn't overwrite files during the move.
 If the dest file exists, the date & time stamp is appended to the dest file, like so:

     exiforg.sh -f *.MTS -m